 4. Convert Problems into Opportunities

 When problems inevitably arise, use them as opportunities to prove your company’s eagerness to please customers.
-A swift and thorough resolution can often convert a lukewarm customer into a passionate brand loyalist, according to Gallup.
+According to Gallup, a swift and thorough resolution can often convert a lukewarm customer into a passionate brand loyalist.
 In some cases, quick and effective resolutions can leave customers even more satisfied than if a problem never arose.
-For example, Southwest Airlines’ customers are more loyal than other airline customers because Southwest effectively deals with problems 77% of the time.
+For example, Southwest Airlines’ customers are more loyal than other customers because Southwest effectively deals with problems 77% of the time.
 In contrast, the four largest airlines only achieved 50%.

 5. Employ a Customer Service Interface